The Future of CX and how you need to prepare

 Traditionally call centre outsourcing has been a numbers game – more ‘bums on seats’ = more revenue.

 But in today’s world of smarter technology reducing the more transactional types of calls, call volumes are declining and with it, headcount.

 So how are call centre outsourcers going to survive?

 For outsourcers to succeed Nowak explained the need to “shift from a bums on seat model to a complete CX solution”.

 For TeleTech, this has meant transitioning from traditional contact centre services to providing a more strategic approach offering services such as social media, call & process automation and even conducting advertising campaigns and back of house services just to name a few.

-Taking call automation as an example, the end result is typically less ‘bums on seats’ which can in turn reduce revenue.
+Taking call automation as an example, the end result is typically less ‘bums on seats’ which can, in turn, reduce revenue.

 So isn’t that at odds with the survival of the outsourcer?

 “For us, we see ourselves as a strategic partner and we actively focus on helping our customers to improve their customer experience and reduce their costs.
-We’d rather focus on forming a true partnership which we believe will deliver better long term results for our business rather than focussing on short term revenue.
-Our growth will come from being trusted to do more complex work and by our existing clients acting us brand advocates for us”.
+We’d rather focus on forming a true partnership that we believe will deliver better long term results for our business rather than focussing on short term revenue.
+Our growth will come from being trusted to do more complex work and by our existing clients acting as brand advocates for us”.